inverno-io/inverno-mods/doc/reference-guide.md

 In the above code, we have set the server port to 8081, enabled HTTP/2 over cleartext and set the number of thread allocated to the root event loop group to 4.

-Please refer to the [JavaDoc]() to have an exhaustive description of the different configuration properties.
+Please refer to the [API documentation](javadoc) to have an exhaustive description of the different configuration properties.
 We can for instance configure low level network settings like TCP keep alive or TCP no delay as well as HTTP related settings like compression or TLS.

 > You can also refer to the [configuration module documentation](#configuration-1) to get more details on how configuration works and more especially how you can from here define the HTTP server configuration in command line arguments, property files...

-By default, the HTTP server uses the Java NIO transport, but it is possible to use native [epoll](https://en.wikipedia.org/wiki/Epoll) transport on Linux or [kqueue](https://en.wikipedia.org/wiki/Kqueue) transport on BSD-like systems for optimized performances.
+By default, the HTTP server uses the Java NIO transport, but it is possible to use native [epoll][epoll] transport on Linux or [kqueue][kqueue] transport on BSD-like systems for optimized performances.
 This can be done by adding the corresponding Netty dependency with the right classifier in the project descriptor:

 ```xml
 <project>